-- Add the egg and golden syrup and mix until combined and the mixture starts to form into a ball.
+- Add the egg and molasses and mix until combined and the mixture starts to form into a ball.

-- Line your kitchen bench with non stick baking paper and turn out the mixture onto the paper.
+- Line your kitchen counter with non stick baking paper and turn out the mixture onto the paper.

 - Roll out the dough until approximately 5mm thick.
 If you don't have a wreath cookie cutter, like I didn't, use a fluted circular cookie cutter and then a shot glass to cut out the center of each cookie.

 - Once you have cut out the cookies, working one at a time, lightly moisten the top of the cookie with water and then sprinkle generously with the sanding sugar.
 Place on a baking tray lined with baking paper while you sugar the remaining cookies.